 Most recently I've been inspired by Wattle and Daub Theatre company (amazing) and am planning on making a shadow theatre with a minotaur puppet (there's some great advice on that here).

-The minotaur is definitely Cora's monster du jour - last night she went to bed pretending she was a baby minotaur tangled up in maze.
+The minotaur is definitely C's monster du jour - last night she went to bed pretending she was a baby minotaur tangled up in maze.
 Each to their own.

 There's some great advice on how to make shadow theatres on the web, but failing that, wooden spoon puppets or sock puppet hydra are all good.